 Beautifully illustrated with original art - these are an ideal addition to any Indigenous or reader series in schools.
 These would be ideal as Take Home Readers, Guided Readers or HiLo readers.
 The content is suitable for any study of Indigenous Australians.
 ACARA place Indigenous context as a priority area and with the inclusion of literacy blocks this series is able to be programmed covering both requirements.
 A valuable resource addition to any school!

-We have also produced activity books for History of the First Australians Set 1, Set 2, and Set 3!
+We have also produced activity books for History of the First Australians Set 1, Set 2, Set 3, and Set 4!
 Each activity book contains 40 pages of activities related to the 20 readers in each set.
 These activities use the Indigenous Studies content of the readers to focus on literacy and comprehension skills for students, including spelling, handwriting, word recognition skills, and more!
 These activities will help teachers to integrate the History of the First Australians Reader Series into their classrooms and save time on classroom preparation.
-You can also see a full Answer Book for Set 1, Set 2, and Set 3, to again help teachers save time!
+You can also see a full Answer Book for Set 1, Set 2, Set 3, and Set 4, to again help teachers save time!

 "I have already used these books in class and they have been great.
 I like that in this set we have more NSW stories/information.
 It is great to have a more modern out look that the students can relate their own family situation to…more local stories in the future would be great.
 Illustrations are beautiful as well.
 Love the books." –Maree Hutchison, Aboriginal Education Officer – Wauchope Public School